- Combination skin is generally oily on the nose and forehead (the T-zone) and dry on the cheeks.

 How to Choose a Face Wash for Combination Skin

 In addition to their cleansing properties, face washes are formulated to counterbalance dryness or oiliness in the skin.
-Dry skin requires a moisturizing face wash, while face washes for oily skin help manage excess oil production.
+Dry skin can benefit from a moisturizing face wash, while face washes for oily skin can help manage excess oil production.

-When looking for a face wash (as opposed to a facial cleanser), you’ll want to focus on mild, emollient or soothing formulations that can address oiliness without aggravating the dry areas of your face.
+If you’re looking for a face wash that can be used on your entire face, you’ll want to focus on mild, emollient or soothing formulations that can reduce oiliness without aggravating the dry areas of your face.

 Combination skin and acne

-If you have combination skin and acne, you’ll need a face wash that can manage sebum production and breakouts while still being gentle enough for everyday use.
+If you have combination skin and acne, you’ll benefit from a face wash that can manage sebum production and breakouts while still being gentle enough for everyday use.

-Acne in drier combination skin is best managed with localized spot treatments; face washes designed for acne-prone skin are generally too drying for daily use on this skin type.
+Acne in drier combination skin is best managed with localized spot treatments because face washes designed for acne-prone skin are generally too drying for daily use on this skin type.
 Instead, choose a cream or gel containing benzoyl peroxide or retinol.

 Ingredients to Look for in Face Washes for Combination Skin

 You may be more likely to need a face wash with SA during the summer, when your skin may be oilier.
 Use the product only a few times a week and follow up with a moisturizer applied strategically on the areas of your face that need it most.

-Face washes with HA are safe for everyday use on combination skin, though you may want to alternate them with an oil-targeting face wash in the summer.
+Face washes with HA are safe for everyday use on combination skin.

 Vitamin E is an anti-inflammatory and antioxidant that helps support skin health.
 Used topically, it’s an effective moisturizer and may prevent sun damage.
 A face wash containing vitamin E will moisturize the dry areas of your face without being too heavy for the oily areas.

-Since glycolic acid can leave your skin feeling dry, you’ll be more likely to use a face wash containing it in the summer or if your combination skin tends toward oiliness.
+Since glycolic acid can leave your skin feeling dry, you will most likely use a face wash containing it in the summer or if your combination skin tends toward oiliness.

 The aloe vera plant has soothing, hydrating properties.
 A face wash containing aloe vera gel can hydrate drier combination skin while calming irritation and inflammation.